 If you scored highly, it might be a good idea to apply to universities that place a lot of emphasis on the UCAT.
 Many of these have a UCAT cut-off score and rank their applicants this way; the higher your score, the higher your chance of getting an interview.

 If you didn’t get the score you were hoping for, it’s a good idea to apply to universities that place more emphasis on other admissions criteria.
-Some Medical Schools put more weighting on GCSEs, A-Level predictions and personal statements.
+Some Medical Schools put more weighting on school grades or personal statements.
 BMAT universities might also become more appealing in this instance.

-Lead Tutor Daniel Huddart wrote a series of blogs on where to apply with your UCAT scores for 2021 entry:
+Lead Tutor Daniel Huddart wrote a series of blogs on where to apply in the UK with your UCAT scores for 2021 entry:

 Loading More Content